Below is a selection of the very kind reviews that Alice has received for her books, as well as some of her awards and recognition.

 Joint Runner-Up (Adventure category) New York City Big Book Award 2023

-THIRD PLACE: (Action/Adventure) in the Incipere Book Awards 2022
+Third place: (Action/Adventure) in the Incipere Book Awards 2022

 Finalist: Eric Hoffer Book Awards